ldpercy/turtle/task/[dev] settings in localStorage.md

 For one thing, unchecked checkboxes don't get included - I'd prefer they were.

 	formData = new FormData(formElement);
 	formDataObject = Object.fromEntries(formData),

+Also radio inputs need to be handled differently...
+I've rolled my own for now.

+Need to figure out a decent way to handle themes at load time too.